bluerobotics/ardusub-gitbook/introduction/hardware-options/required-hardware/power-supply.md

 # Power Supply

+A stable power supply and power distribution system is an integral part of any underwater vehicle.
+The power supply needs to be able to power all the onboard electronics and keep up with the current draw of the thrusters.

+The working voltage is usually tied to the maximum voltage rating of the thrusters.
+Voltage regulators step down higher voltages into lower ones to power the electronics.

 # Battery Power

 For safety reasons, it is recommended to design an underwater vehicle to operate on battery power.
 Lithium type batteries are a popular choice due to their high storage capacity in a compact form factor.
 When selecting a battery for a new vehicle, here are a few important considerations: